Analytics built by: Location, Inc.

 Importantly, this makes Charleston one of the highest appreciating communities in the nation for the latest quarter, and may signal the city's near-future real estate investment strength.

-Relative to South Carolina, our data show that Charleston's latest annual appreciation rate is lower than 70% of the other cities and towns in South Carolina.
+Relative to South Carolina, our data show that Charleston's latest annual appreciation rate is higher than 60% of the other cities and towns in South Carolina.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Charleston differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Charleston - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Charleston real estate investment or home purchase decisions.